rust-lang/rfcs/active/0000-allocator.md

 actually in use.
 (Requiring the container library to call back so frequently would of course impose a higher overhead, which is why the example above did not take that tack.)

+Furthermore, note that it is even simpler to make a `LocalByteCountingAllocator` that tracks the `byte_in_use` for just the one container: instead of a `&Cell<uint>`, just use a `uint`.
+(Note that this is simple in part because the API of `Arr` allows one to extract an `&A` reference to its underlying raw allocator, with the specific type that was provided.
+It is up the the library designer to decide whether or not to expose the allocator it such a way.)

 ## Why this API
 [Why this API]: #why-this-api